Savory Persian Galette

 Mella Ghormeh – Eggplant with herbs and poached eggs

-Mella Ghormeh is a signature dish from the Caspian Sea region of Iran that celebrates the region’s abundance of local produce while bringing a depth of flavor into a simple dish.
+Mella Ghormeh is a signature dish from the Caspian Sea region of Iran that celebrates the region’s abundance of local produce while bringing depth of flavor to a simple dish.
 In many regions of Iran, there is a heavy reliance on a medley of spices.
-However, many Northern Iranian dishes rely on simpler fresh,…
+However, many Northern Iranian dishes rely on simpler, fresh, and…

 Aash-e Mash – Mung beans and herbs soup

-Here is another great entry in the long line of Aashes – thick, hearty soups – in Persian cuisine.
-Much like others in the series, this Aash incorporates an abundance of fresh herbs, Kashk, a Persian whey sauce, along with crispy garlic, caramelized onions, and the aromatic mint sauce!
-Though the main ingredient for this…
+Here is another delicious addition to the long line of Aashes, the thick, hearty Persian soups.
+Like others in the series, this Aash features a generous mix of fresh herbs, Kashk, a tangy Persian whey sauce, crispy garlic, caramelized onions, and aromatic mint sauce.
+While mung beans are the main ingredient, the real star of…

 Kadu Polo – Butternut squash rice